-Iterate and Ship Updates
+Iterate and Delivering Updates

-This guide will walk you through making a change and shipping an update to an application after it’s been deployed.
+This guide will walk you through making a change and delivering an update to an application after it’s been deployed.
 It’s assumed you have the environment from parts 1 and 2 of this guide (creating a release and installing).
 If you haven’t completed these guides, head back and finish them first.

 On the Releases page of the Vendor Portal, click the Create Release link on top.
 Once again, you’ll be taken to a YAML editor that shows the contents of the most recently created release.
 This gives us everything we’ve done so far, and our task now is to only write the changes needed to update Redis.